Pica in Children – Causes, Symptoms and Treatment

 - Video: Pica in Children – Causes, Symptoms and Treatment

-- What is Pica in Kids?
+- What Is Pica in Children?

-- How Common is Pica in Children?
+- How Common Is Pica in Children?

 - Causes of Pica in Children

-- Symptoms of Pica Disorder in Young Children
+- Symptoms of Pica Disorder in Children

-- How is Diagnosis of Pica in Children Done?
+- How Is Pica Diagnosed in Children?

-- Complications of Pica Disorder in Kids
+- Complications of Pica Disorder in Children

-- Effective Treatment of Pica
+- Effective Treatment of Pica in Children

 - Prevention Measures

-- When Should You Call the Doctor
+- When Should You Call the Doctor?

 Video: Pica in Children – Causes, Symptoms and Treatment

-What is Pica in Kids?
+What Is Pica in Children?

 The eating disorder where children consume non-food items on a frequent or regular basis is called pica.
 A classic example of this disorder is when a child eats sand.
 Non-food items can include dirt, sand, paper, paint, chalk, hair, wood and more.
 Pica eating disorder in children leads to problems in the digestive system and delays in development.
-As this condition continues to persist for a longer duration, it can cause harm to the child and his/her development.
+As this condition continues to persist for a longer duration, it can cause harm to the child and his development.

-How Common is Pica in Children?
+How Common Is Pica in Children?

 It is quite common for children to explore the world with their taste buds.
 When babies develop new teeth, they often discover new things to chew upon.
-Every time a baby puts something inedible in their mouth, it is not because they have pica!
+Every time a baby puts something inedible in his mouth, it is not because he has pica!
 Pica disorder is something that exceeds the normal explorative behaviour during the developmental stages of a baby.
 Pica can be recognised when a child, between 18 to 24 months, begins to have a consistent tendency to crave for non-food items for over a month.
 In some cases, pica is also suggestive of autism.
 It is also commonly observed in children with developmental or intellectual disabilities.

 Causes of Pica in Children

-Pica in children can be caused due to a number of reasons including:
+Pica in children can be caused due to a number of reasons, including:

-- Taste acquired for the specific item
+- Taste acquired for the specific item.

-- Deficiency in minerals such as zinc or iron (hookworm or Celiac disease can also be the cause for this)
+- Deficiency in minerals such as zinc or iron (hookworm or Celiac disease can also be the cause for this).

-- A disorder that is known as OCD or obsessive-compulsive habit
+- A disorder that is known as OCD or obsessive-compulsive habit.

-- Imbalance of the brain chemicals
+- Imbalance of the brain chemicals.

-- Injury in the brain
+- Injury in the brain.

-- For the purpose of seeking attention
+- For the purpose of seeking attention.

-- Maternal neglect or deprivation
+- Maternal neglect or deprivation.

-Symptoms of Pica Disorder in Young Children
+Symptoms of Pica Disorder in Children

 Here are some of the symptoms of pica disorder that can be observed in children:

-- Repetitiveness and regularity of consuming non-food substances
+- Repetitiveness and regularity of consuming non-food substances.

-- Eating non-food substances consistently for more than a month
+- Eating non-food substances consistently for more than a month.

-Complications of Pica Disorder in Kids
+Complications of Pica Disorder in Children

 Pica disorder can harm children and lead to multiple complications such as:

-- Lead toxicity (leading to hematologic, renal, cardiovascular, endocrine and neurological defects)
+- Lead toxicity (leading to hematologic, renal, cardiovascular, endocrine, and neurological defects).

-- Nutritional deficiencies (particularly zinc and iron deficiencies)
+- Nutritional deficiencies (particularly zinc and iron deficiencies).

-- Dental problems (like chipped and cracked teeth)
+- Dental problems (like chipped and cracked teeth).

-Effective Treatment of Pica
+Effective Treatment of Pica in Children

 When pica results from an imbalance in nutrients, doctors prescribe mineral and vitamin supplements.
-Apart from this, following are some of the common treatment methods adopted in the case of pica:
+Apart from this, the following are some of the common treatment methods adopted in the case of pica: